- Map & Directions

 t̓uʔəlaltxʷ Village Park and Shoreline Habitat

-Turning off West Marginal Way SW just south of the West Seattle Bridge, you can enter into this hidden gem park offering a fishing pier, picnic areas, water access, and a robust shoreline habitat area thanks to over ten years of volunteers who have worked to restore this small but mighty resting ground for migrating wildlife.
+Turning off West Marginal Way SW, just south of the West Seattle Bridge, you enter this hidden gem of a park.
+Complete with a fishing pier, picnic areas, and river access, t̓uʔəlaltxʷ Village Park and Shoreline Habitat is the result of over ten years of volunteer work to restore this small but mighty resting ground for migrating wildlife.

 Coast Salish uses and history

-This site is where the main channel of the original Duwamish River split into many channels, slowed down, and mixed with tidal bay saltwater to form 1200 acres of habitat-rich marshy area.
-This site is located between the sizeable Indigenous village of tla’ltu (tol-AHL-tu), “Herring’s House” to its northwest, and the village of yile’qwud (yee-LU-kwuud), “Basket Cap” to its south, which refers to the type of basket-cap worn by the Yakama people.
+This site is where the original Duwamish River split into many channels, slowing its flow, and mixed with tidal bay saltwater to form 1200 acres of habitat-rich marshy area.
+It is located between the sizeable Indigenous village of t̓uʔəlaltxʷ, “Herring’s House” to its northwest, and the village of yile’qwud (yee-LU-kwuud), “Basket Cap” to its south.
 The area is also near a small stream called “Draining Creek over Flat Lands.”
-Archaeological material buried below 12 feet of historic fill suggests tla’ltu or “Herrings House” extended at least to the intersection of 17th Avenue S.W. and 16th Avenue SW just south of the West Seattle Bridge.
+Archaeological material buried below 12 feet of historic fill suggests t̓uʔəlaltxʷ village extended at least to the intersection of 17th Avenue S.W. and 16th Avenue SW just south of the West Seattle Bridge.

 Settler uses and history

-Tla’ltu, or “Herring’s House” village, was burnt down in 1893 by settlers looking to advance their land holdings during expansion into West Seattle.
+t̓uʔəlaltxʷ village was burnt down in 1893 by settlers looking to advance their land holdings during expansion into West Seattle.
 In the first decades of the 1900s, the river and estuary were straightened and deepened to facilitate industrial uses.
 Early city engineers created an artificial island in 1909 called Harbor Island using sediment from downtown construction and the river’s bottom.
-When looking north from the Terminal 105 shoreline, you can still see this island that, at the time, was the largest artificial island in the world.
+At the time, it was the largest artificial island in the world.
+When looking north from t̓uʔəlaltxʷ Village Park and Shoreline Habitat, the island is still visible.

 Industrial uses and history

 One hundred years ago, this portion of the river was busy with traffic related to maritime industries such as shipbuilding, warehouses, and metals and oil processing.
 Previous industrial activities, operating without environmental regulations, contributed to water pollution and contaminated soil in this area.
 The Port purchased the shoreline and upland industrial site in the early 1970s.
-Terminal 105 Park formerly served as a storage and warehouse area for the steel industry.
-The site also included a small commercial moorage, the “Riverside Marina,” and a collection of floating houses, one of which was occupied by Richard Hugo, famous Seattle poet and writer.
+The park formerly served as a storage area for the steel industry.
+Additionally, it housed a small commercial moorage, the “Riverside Marina,” and a collection of floating houses.
+One of these was occupied by Richard Hugo, the famous Seattle poet and writer.

 Conservation uses and history

-Terminal 105 Park is the Port’s first public shoreline access site identified in the Port’s landmark 1985 Comprehensive Public Access Plan.
+t̓uʔəlaltxʷ Village Park and Shoreline Habitat was the Port’s first public shoreline access site identified in the Port’s landmark 1985 Comprehensive Public Access Plan.
 It was constructed in 1986 as mitigation for the Terminal 5 container cargo facility.

 From 1997 to 2012, the Port of Seattle added fish and wildlife habitat restoration features.
 Along the entrance driveway, a habitat channel was dug perpendicular to the shoreline so that the channel fills and empties with each daily tide cycle.
-The slough, or marsh next to the river, slopes very gradually from the river to the land like a slide, providing nooks and crannies so aquatic wildlife can hide from predators.
+The slough slopes very gradually from the river to the land, providing nooks and crannies for aquatic wildlife to hide from predators.
 The park mimics the natural beauty of creeks and side channels that were once abundant in the original Duwamish estuary.

 Community uses and history

-In the 1990s, volunteers with the environmental non-profit People for Puget Sound organized habitat work parties regularly at Terminal 105 Park.
-Volunteer activities continued under the leadership of EarthCorps.
+In the 1990s, volunteers with the environmental non-profit People for Puget Sound organized regular habitat work parties.
+These activities continued under the leadership of EarthCorps.
 Since 2016, this park has been a hands-on learning lab for the Port of Seattle’s summer youth interns to gain skills in green job pathways related to river habitat stewardship and environmental education.

 Community members, including recently arrived immigrants, often use the site’s fishing pier for subsistence fishing.
 In the Duwamish River, the seafood that spends their entire lives in the river (perch, sole, flounder, crab, mussels, and clams) are unsafe to eat because of their long exposures to toxic chemicals, but migrating salmon are safe.
 Seattle/King County Public Health's Community Health Advocates using this fishing pier and others to promote safe seafood consumption with the local Cambodian, Vietnamese, and Latinx communities.